o3de/o3de.org/content/docs/tools-ui/component-library/_index.md

 {{< preview-migrated >}}

-In the O3DE UI component library, you will find an explanation of each UI component \(i\.e\. widget\), along with guidelines for their usage\.
+In the O3DE UI component library, you will find an explanation of each UI component \(i.e. widget\), along with guidelines for their usage.
 Typically, each page contains the following information:
 + Use cases
 + Screenshots and explanations of component features
 + Usage guidelines